Meet the Staff

 AT & AEM Braille Consultant

-Shelley Mack, B.S., M.Ed., is a Teacher of the Visually Impaired and Library of Congress (NLS) Certified Braille Transcriber (Literary).
-She is an instructor for the BEST Grant Summer Institute braille courses and conducts UEB transition workshops for the BEST Grant as well.
-Shelley provides consultative support to AT&AEM and the BEST Grant in areas pertaining to braille, large print, AT and materials for students with visual impairments.
+Shelley Mack, B.S., M.Ed. is a retired Teacher of the Visually Impaired and a Library of Congress (NLS) Certified Braille Transcriber (Literary).
+She previously served as an instructor for the Braille Excellence for Students and Teachers (BEST) Grant, leading summer braille courses and facilitating workshops.
+Shelley continues to provide braille literacy courses, workshops, and consultation through the AT&AEM Center.
+Her areas of expertise include braille, large print, accessible materials, assistive technology, and classroom support for students with visual impairments.

 Contact Information: